Under the Umbrella Tree: Broadcast

-In 1997, Under the Umbrella Tree reruns were placed on hiatus, after The Disney Channel stopped allowing the airing of the program and shelved the episodes.
-Since Disney owned all rights to the show, airing reruns on another television station was not possible until the rights expired in 2005.
+In 1997, the Disney Channel ended reruns of Under the Umbrella Tree as part of an overhaul of their morning preschool block.
+Since Disney Channel still held broadcast rights to the show, airing reruns on another television station was not possible until their rights expired in 2005.
 From 2009 to 2011, Under The Umbrella Tree aired on TV3 Medford weekdays and weekends as part of the network's children's block.

 Starting in 2018 a number of episodes had been made available on the Canada Media Fund's YouTube channel Encore+ in both English and French.
 However, on December 1, 2022, Encore+ shut down its French- and English-language YouTube pages.